MarcoTrevisiol/a_trading_system/README.md

   [ ] Simplify deployment of git hooks
-  [ ] Create environment on each developer workstation
+  [ ] Create environment on each developer workstation [ ] Align dev and prod environments inside phx (leave all differences in environment vars)

 * Check if some dependencies can be removed
 * Plug in broker api